 For those who build with Ankerstein it is traditional to build a crèche during the holidays.

-I will admit that I have only done this a couple of times, but I have not been actively building in the last few years.
-I have too much reading to do 🙂
+I will admit that I have only done this a couple of times as I usually have too many books that I want to read 🙂

 However, I may build one this year.

 So what is a crèche?

 A crèche is a model or tableau representing the scene of Jesus Christ’s birth.
 In other words, a nativity scene.
 I don’t have the figures for a nativity scene, but I can build a building that is a stable with my Ankerstein sets.